-Badminton, German Open Super 300: Lakshya Sen loses in first round against Christo Popov
+Badminton, German Open Super 300: Lakshya Sen loses in first round; Indian campaign ends

 Lakshya Sen’s campaign ended in the first round of the German Open Super 300 event after losing to Christo Popov in straight games in Mulheim on Wednesday.

+Mithun Manjunath, Malvika Bansod and Tasnim Mir also lost in their first-round matches as India’s campaign ended on day one.

-The world No 12 Indian, seeded sixth in the event, never really got into his groove as Frenchman Popov notched a relatively comfortable 21-18, 21-16 win.
+The world No 12 Sen, seeded sixth in the event, never really got into his groove as Frenchman Popov notched a relatively comfortable 21-18, 21-16 win.

 Sixth seed Sen came into the match on a three-match unbeaten run over Popov and was expected to progress to the round of 16.
 However, it was Popov who started strongly in the match as he raced to a 11-7 lead in the first-game interval.